- 14 Jul 2017

 If submitting a list of corrections for 10 or more AES transactions, please send a Microsoft Excel spreadsheet with different columns for the required information.
 Sending an Excel file keeps data organized and facilitates the removal of these shipments from the Fatal Error Report.

 For AES transactions that were cancelled or will not be exported, the filer must send an email to [email protected] with the Shipment Reference Number and written resolution (cargo was cancelled or not exported).
 These shipments will be removed from the Fatal Error Report after the new shipment has been verified, in about 1-2 weeks.

 Transaction Filed by Authorized Agent

 For AES transactions filed by an authorized agent, the filer must send an email to [email protected] with the Shipment Reference Number and written resolution (filed by authorized agent).
 These shipments will be removed from the Fatal Error Report after the new shipment has been verified, in about 1-2 weeks.

 Global eTrade Services (GeTS) is a CBP-approved provider of leading trade facilitation solutions for the U.S. and global markets.
 For many years, GeTS has been helping the trading community save time and money and improve regulatory compliance using advanced customs compliance software.

 GeTS AES is the leading software solution for U.S. exporters, allowing filers or authorized agents to submit electronic export information directly and easily to CBP via AES ACE.
 GeTS AES has two connectivity options: web-based or XML Integrated Enterprise.
 The web-based application allows secure EEI filing anywhere there is an Internet connection.
 The other option can be integrated with back-end systems for seamless processing and optimized compliance.

-Visit our AES page to learn more about Automated Export System and sign up for a 30-day free trial today.
+Visit our AES page to learn more about Automated Export System.